Presenters

 Roger Mortimer, MD came into rescue from caving.
 He started teaching cave and technical rescue in 1996.
 He is an instructor for the National Cave Rescue Commission and served as the NCRC’s national training coordinator for 3 years and is their delegate to the International Commission on Alpine Rescue.
 He volunteers with Fresno County SAR.
 Rescue lead to an academic interest in suspension syndrome which has now devolved into research on litter packaging.

-Dan Handly
+Dan Handley

 Dan has served as a volunteer with Salt Lake County Search and Rescue for seven years, participating in 200+ missions.
 He has instructed search and rescue courses for University of Utah undergraduate programs as well as the School of Medicine.
 He currently holds certifications in SPRAT rope access, swiftwater rescue, avalanche rescue, and as a Fellow of the Academy of Wilderness Medicine (FAWM).